-Figure 6: The training sessions lead by UCAM during the Workshop on new Frontiers in Internet of Things at the International Centre for Theoretical Physics in Trieste, Italy with the building of paper awards.
+Figure 6: The training sessions lead by UCAM during the Workshop on new Frontiers in Internet of Things at the International Centre for Theoretical Physics in Trieste, Italy paper awards.
 We hope that our findings will motivate the industry and research communities to exploit our results directly, that is, using the same solutions or inspire the development of new ones.